guacsec/guac-docs/known-and-unknown.md

 ---
 layout: page
-title: What is known and unknown?
+title: What is Known and Unknown about your Software Supply Chain?
 permalink: /known-and-unknown/
 parent: GUAC use cases
 nav_order: 1